Stroke Risk Reduction

 A PFO occluder is a device that can be placed in your heart close to the PFO through a minimally-invasive, catheter-based technique, and is designed to stop blood flow through the PFO.

-Understanding PFO Closure and the Amplatzer™ Talisman™ PFO Occluder
+Understanding PFO closure and the Amplatzer™ Talisman™ PFO occluder

 Download the PFO treatment guide to learn more about the treatment options.